 This seemed to have drawn the attention of other budding authors in Kano to the Bureau, and many took their manuscripts to the Bureau with the hope of also being sponsored.
 This was clearly more than what the Bureau could handle, and it had to be made clear to the authors that the Bureau could only provide a forum for the launching of any book, but not sponsor its production.
 However, the Bureau also offered to edit any manuscript for any author.
-In this way, one of the early pioneers of emergent novelists submitted Dantasha which the Bureau edited, and it was later published in 1990.
+In this way, one of the early pioneers of emergent novelists submitted

+Dantasha which the Bureau edited, and it was later published in 1990.
 The editing done by the Bureau deals with the extent to which the ideas in the books conform to the cultural, moral and orthographic standards of the Hausa society.
 It was purely voluntary for the authors.

 The editing service provided by the Bureau did not go down well with many of the authors who were not happy with the way their ideas were tampered with.
-The Bureau was at pains to point out that as a government agency, they must ensure that whatever they endorse conforms to public ideals of morality, decency and behavior.
+The Bureau was at pains to point out that as a government agency, they must ensure that whatever they endorse conforms to public ideals of morality, decency and behaviour.
 A deadlock was reached in which it was clear that there would be no effective synergy between the Bureau and the writers who approach it for advice.
-Many of the writers stopped approaching the Bureau, preferring to become independent, and relying on the public to either accept or reject their works.
+Many of the writers stopped approaching the Bureau, preferring to become independent, and relying on the public to either accept or rejects their works.

 A way out came through a rather innocuous invitation by the Association of Nigerian Authors (ANA) to the Bureau to attend its annual conference in Niger State in 1991.
 This marked a turning point in the organized literary activities in Kano because the Bureau, armed with a copy of ANA Constitution, then contacted the numerous writers' clubs in Kano towards forming an umbrella organization which will form ANA Kano State.
+Eventually two main branches of ANA emerged in Kano.
+There is the English section which catered for English-language or dual format novelists (for instance Auwalu Hamza with Love Path and Gidan Haya).
+This section was eventually sponsored by the British Council which provided meeting rooms.
+The second section was the Hausa division which catered for the Hausa-language novelists and was certainly livelier since it tended to often focus attention on morality issues and literature, leading to heated debates.
 This was accepted by most of the writers and an election was held to choose the executives who will run the affairs of the Association.

-In the same period, a disabled and wheelchair-bound seventeen year old youth, Baba Turado Dantata, had written two books - effectively making him the first motiondisabled Hausa to commit his works to modern writing.
+In the same period, a disabled and wheelchair-bound seventeen-year-old youth, Baba Turado Dantata, had written two books - effectively making him the first motion-disabled Hausa to commit his works to modern writing.
 What made the two books remarkable was that despite added speech disability, Baba Turado was able to dictate his words to a typist.
 His first book was autobiographical Cuta Ba Mutuwa Ba, an anthem of hope and a celebration of the sanctity of life in which the author detailed the genesis of his disability and his desire to hang on to life.
-His second book was a collection of short stories, and were actually adapted from another book written by another author in Kano and which Baba Turado agreed to complete and extend.
+His second book was a collection of short stories, and was actually adapted from another book written by another author in Kano and which Baba Turado agreed to complete and extend.
 It was this book which the HCB wanted to launch to coincide with the formation of Kano ANA.
+Surajo Dantata bravely hanged on to life, but he tragically died in 1992.